krischerven/measure-gc/README.md

 # measure-gc
-Tiny utility to measure GC latency in Go programs
+A utility to measure GC latency in Go programs

 ## Usage
 ```go